Buller Gorge, New Zealand · Saturday 29 August 2026

 Adjusted Time

-Buller Gorge Marathon is a full marathon held in Buller Gorge, New Zealand, scheduled for Saturday 29 August 2026.
-The course is run on trail surface with 241m of total elevation gain, reaching a maximum altitude of 58m above sea level.
+Buller Gorge Marathon is a full marathon held in Buller Gorge, New Zealand.
+It is scheduled for Saturday 29 August 2026.
+The course is run on road surface with 241m of total climbing, with its high point near 58m above sea level.
 For registration and full race details, visit the official Buller Gorge Marathon website.

-With 241m of elevation gain, this is a moderately undulating course.
-The route ranges from 4m to 58m above sea level (54m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 241m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Buller Gorge Marathon against other marathons to find the right race for your goals.